-- Using GPTforWork and ChatGPT to research leads and prepare personalized messages for each prospect quickly.
+- Using GPTforWork and ChatGPT to research leads and quickly prepare personalized messages for each prospect.

 - Using Grammarly Go to respond to messages in a personalized, persuasive manner – way better and faster than you could have replied personally.

-- Using Clockwise to smartly schedule meetings without the back-and-forth smartly, ChatGPT to rehearse the most important discussions, and Fireflies to transcribe the meetings and send follow-up notes.
+- Using Reclaim or Clockwise to smartly schedule meetings without the back-and-forth, ChatGPT to rehearse the most important discussions, and Fireflies to transcribe the meetings and send follow-up notes.

-I listed all platforms that deliver value to sales teams and that can be adopted today in this Google Sheet.
-(If you have suggestions based on hands-on experience, please email me your contribution to firstname.lastname@example.org.
+I listed all platforms that deliver value to sales teams, which can be adopted today in this Google Sheet.
+(If you have suggestions based on hands-on experience, please email me your contribution to email@example.com.
 I'm also happy to expand this list to other common roles like customer service, account management, finance, and operations.)

 2. The Barrier to using "A.I. startups" is too high

 Besides early adopters, people need more than just the promise of great AI to sign up and use these tools.
 A contributing factor is that many tools are still startups in their early stages, even OpenAI.